fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 Archive
 ^^^^^^^

-Simple list of your blogposts, categorised by month, sorted by date.
+Simple list of your blog posts, categorised by month, sorted by date.

 .. figure:: ../Images/AdministratorManual/archive.png
 	:width: 260px